marcusgia2505/classsExGameInstructions/docs/Programming.rst

 Lifetime
 ~~~~~~~~~

 Variables and their values can be used after their declaration during the whole game.
-They can be read and overwritten at any point after their declaration.
+They can be read (and also overwritten) at any point after their declaration.
+After the last stage of the game, all subjects variables (which are not decision input or were stored) are deleted.
+Globals variables are automatically stored.

 Subjects values can only be changed by subjects programs and globals values only by globals programs.

-If you e.g. set :php:`$a=1;`in stage 1 (as a globals variable), you can use this value in all stage after stage 1 as well.
+If you e.g. set :php:`$a=1;` in stage 1 (as a globals variable), you can use this value in all stage after stage 1 as well.
 Keep in mind that for subjects variables this only holds true for the participant's own variables.

 Description of functions in the documentation